fsiler/ksd/readme.md

 ## Testing
 - [W3C Validator](https://validator.w3.org/nu/?doc=http%3A%2F%2Ffranksiler.com%2Fksd%2Fpublic%2F)
+- Database seeding included strings that shouldn't be in the database and strings designed to test the HTML escaping.
 - Manual form entry to test escaping of ampersands, carets, etc.  Although the exercise says not to worry about security, input sanitation is an essential and integral part of web dev.
 - Selenium (future)